mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_create.md

 ##### `backoffSeconds` and `backoffFactor`

-Configures exponential backoff behavior when launching potentially sick apps.
+Configure exponential backoff behavior when launching potentially sick apps.
 This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos slaves.
 The backoff period is multiplied by the factor for each consecutive failure.
 This applies also to tasks that are